 Four or None

-: This version which also goes by a number of other names consists of a tricky variation on the bidding.
-In this version, one member of each partnership must bid Nil (a bid to win no tricks) and the other must make a bid of four or more.
+: This version, which also goes by a number of other names, consists of a tricky variation on the bidding.
+When this variant is played, one member of each partnership must bid Nil (a bid to win no tricks) and the other must make a bid of four or more.
 No other bid combinations are permissible.
 The player bidding Nil attempts to win no tricks during the hand.
 If they succeed in doing this, they win 100 points for the partnership in addition to any successful bids by the partner.
 If the Nil bid player wins any tricks, the partnership must subtract 100 points from their accumulated score.
 In that case they may still be able to win any successful bid made by their partner.

 : This is another Spades version which varies solely on how the bidding is done.
 In this variant, each partnership must bid in such a manner that the total bids for each partnership must equal exactly 7 (for a total of 14 tricks bid at the table for the hand).
 Thus, if the first bidder in a partnership makes a bid of 4, his partner must then bid 3 to bring the total to exactly 7.
 No player may bid less than two.
 In all other respects this version is played identically to standard Spades.